jctophefabre/mycraftedboard/README.md

 ## Development, License and acknowledgment

 myCraftedBoard is written and maintained by [Jean-Christophe Fabre](https://github.com/jctophefabre).
-As myCraftedBoard has been written for personal needs, it is available "as-is" and is not an industry-standard product.
-Wrong syntax in data files or unexpected usage may lead to bad functioning.
+As myCraftedBoard was originally written for personal needs, it is available "as-is" and is not intended to be fail-safe.
+In particular, wrong syntax in JSON data files may lead to unexpected functioning.
+Most of the time, it can be easily fixed by verifying the files correctness.

 ### License